How to Market Community Events Online

 • Early bird discounts for less money

-• Limited VIP ticket contest where you get an exclusive Q&A afterwards,
+• Limited VIP ticket contest where you get an exclusive Q&A afterward,

 • Group bundles to get a group of tickets at a discounted price.

 Kickback lets members reserve a spot at an event and pay crypto for it.
-All of the crypto is put in a pool, and whoever shows up gets their ETH back – along with a share of the pool that belongs to those who didn’t show up!.
+While all of the crypto is in a pool, anyone who shows up gets their ETH back.
+That’s not all, they also get a share of the pool that belongs to those who didn’t show up!.

 It becomes a great way of incentivizing engagement, encouraging people to sign up, and actually getting them to attend.
-It also rewards the people who are most active and invested in your brand – which in turn, makes them more likely to attend your next event.
+It also rewards the people who are most active and invested in your brand.
+In turn, it makes them more likely to attend your next event.

 If you’re ready to grow your community and host epic events for free, Nas.io is the perfect place to begin.

-Nas.io lets you build your community, integrate with all the event apps that you might need from Eventbrite to Zoom at no cost for beginners.
-This is becoming the #1 place for community managers to grow their circle, deepen connection and create learning opportunities for their members.
+Nas.io lets you build your community and integrate with all the event apps that you might need at no cost.
+This is becoming the #1 place for community managers to grow their circle, deepen connections, and create learning opportunities for their members.

-Whether your want to start a community for fashion, sports, writing, Web3, NFTs – anything – this is the place to do it.
+Whether you want to start a community for fashion, sports, writing – anything – this is the place to do it.

 Reach out to our incredible support team and learn how to start your own community today.